-As summer draws to a close and signs of fall start to emerge, our thoughts quickly turn to thanksgiving and the delectable festive treats that will fill our table!
-A time to celebrate with family and friends, thanksgiving is not without its stresses and can quickly descend into chaos and carnage with a seemingly never-ending list of preparations.
+As summer draws to a close and signs of fall start to emerge, our thoughts turn to Thanksgiving and the delectable festive treats that will soon fill our table.
+A time to celebrate with family and friends, Thanksgiving is not without its stresses and can descend into chaos and carnage quickly with a seemingly never-ending list of preparations.

 Fear not!
-The key to stress free holiday cooking is to simply plan ahead and prepare meals that are big on flavor, small on fuss.
-This delicious recipe for slow cooked, pulled turkey is accompanied by a sweet, sticky cranberry and orange relish, offering a contemporary twist on the traditional thanksgiving roast.
+The key to stress-free holiday cooking is to plan ahead and prepare meals that are big on flavor, small on fuss.
+This delicious recipe for slow-cooked, pulled turkey is accompanied by a sweet, sticky cranberry and orange relish, offering a contemporary twist on the traditional Thanksgiving roast.

 Nutritionally speaking, this is also a meal you can comfortably afford to indulge in.
 After all — that’s what the holidays are all about!
 Anti-inflammatory and free from dairy, gluten and refined sugars, this recipe delivers all the classic festive flavors of the holidays without the hassle.

 While preparing and cooking an entire turkey can be a daunting task, this recipe utilizes the leg joint, which is not only cost-effective when feeding multiple guests but is also a great vehicle for a delicious relish and festive flavors.
 Although I have opted to use a slow cooker, you could adapt the recipe easily to cook on the stove in a large casserole dish or Dutch oven.
 You could also experiment with different cuts of turkey and use the thigh or breast joints, adjusting the cooking time where necessary.